CODESYS Control V3 - Untrusted boot application

 How it could be exploited

-An attacker with Service-group credentials or access to the device can load an unsigned boot application onto the CODESYS Control runtime through the file transfer mechanism.
-If application signing is not enforced, the runtime will execute the attacker's code instead of the legitimate application, giving the attacker full control over the controller's behavior.
+An attacker with valid Service-group credentials logs into the CODESYS Control runtime system and uploads a crafted boot application via the application management interface.
+If application signing is not enforced (the default), the runtime accepts and executes the malicious boot application, giving the attacker full control over the controller.

 Prerequisites

-• Network or physical access to upload files to the device
+• Ability to upload files to the boot application location

 Exploitability